isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bed-bugs-look-like/index.md

 On the question, what do bed bugs look like?
 Bed bugs are wingless, oval-shaped, flat, and small-bodied bugs - adults have wing vestiges (the wing pads) - but
 [bed bugs can't fly](https://pestpolicy.com/do-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)-fly/) .
 - **The brown-colored or orange adult [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bug tends to turn red once they suck blood.
-On size, they're about 4 - 5 mm (or 3/16 an inch) - and they somehow slow.�**
+On size, they're about 4 - 5 mm (or 3/16 an inch) - and they somehow slow.**
-- **The oval-shaped and six-legged bugs will also appear relatively flattened on their top when they've not sucked blood recently.�**
+- **The oval-shaped and six-legged bugs will also appear relatively flattened on their top when they've not sucked blood recently.**
-- **Bed bugs can be seen with your naked eyes (you'll get them in crevices and cracks) but their nymphs could be too small - check their hiding places.�**
+- **Bed bugs can be seen with your naked eyes (you'll get them in crevices and cracks) but their nymphs could be too small - check their hiding places.**
 Further, the nymphs that have hatched recently will have the size of a pin's head (or apple seed) - they'll be tan or white in color until their feed on blood.
-## How Will I identify those**Bed Bugs?�**
+## How Will I identify those**Bed Bugs?**
 **Hiding Locations **
 - Clothing, on pets, curtains, mattresses, seams, bedding, beds, and other furniture - they hide at day time.
 - Bed bugs will hide both in dirty or clean spaces - and thus cleaning will not fully prevent these bugs.